Clivern/Goenv/README.md

 **Choosing the Go Version**

-When you execute a shim, goenv determines which Go version to use by reading it from the following sources, in this order:
+When you execute a shim, `goenv` determines which Go version to use by reading it from the following sources, in this order:

-1. The `GOENV_VERSION` environment variable, if specified.
 2. The first `.go-version `file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
-You can modify the `.go-version` file in the current working directory with the `goenv local` command.
+You can modify the `.go-version` file in the current working directory with the `goenv local x.x.x` command.
-3. The global `~/.goenv/version` file.
-You can modify this file using the `goenv global` command.
-If the global version file is not present, goenv assumes you want to use the "system" Go. whatever version would be run if goenv weren't in your path.
+3. The global `$HOME/.goenv/version` file.
+You can modify this file using the `goenv global x.x.x` command.

 ## Versioning